alievk/avatarify-python/README.md

 ## Contribution

-Our goal is to democratize deepfake avatars.
-To make the technology even more accessible, we have to tackle two major problems:
+Our goal is to democratize photorealistic avatars for video-conferencing.
+To make the technology even more accessible, we have to tackle the following problems:

-1. Add support for more platforms (Linux and Mac are already supported).
+1. ~~Add support for more platforms (Linux and Mac are already supported).~~
-2. Optimize neural network run-time.
-Running network real-time on CPU is of high priority.
+2. Remote GPU support.
+This is a work in progress.
+3. Porting to non-CUDA GPUs (Intel integrated GPUs, AMD GPUs, etc) and optimization.
+The goal is to run Avatarify real-time (at least 10FPS) on modern laptops.

 Please make pull requests if you have any improvements or bug-fixes.